 Not the Only Pot Religion

-The Rastas have a lot of ceremony around smoking the plant, but they’re not the only religion who does.
+The Rastas have a lot of ceremonies around smoking the plant, but they’re not the only religion that does.
 It made it to Jamaica because of its part in the culture in Africa, and traders had originally brought it there from Asia.
 But, they aren’t the only faith to smoke it, as they point out references to the plant in the Bible, as well as other religions that value it.

 Inspiration for Marley

 There’s no question that we love his music, and we probably have cannabis to thank for that.
 Bob is said to have smoked legendary amounts of herb, and he really liked how it would clear his head to allow him to focus on what was right.

 It’s pretty clear that the mental and spiritual state that smoking brought him to really contributed to his creation of art.
 He didn’t get high because it made the music sound better, he did it because he thought it was a gift that would let him contribute something truly beautiful.